rzmk/rearc-data-quest/notes.md

 ### Step 2

+> Using the dataframe from the time-series (Part 1), For every series_id, find the best year: the year with the max/largest sum of "value" for all quarters in that year.
+Generate a report with each series id, the best year for that series, and the summed value for that year.

 - Used [`rename()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.rename.html) to by removing whitespace in `series_id` and `value` original column names.
-- Used [`groupby()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.groupby.html) and sorting values to remove all but the year with the max summed value for each series.
+- Used [`groupby()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.groupby.html) and [sorting values to remove all but the year with the max summed value](https://stackoverflow.com/a/45999101) for each series.

 ### Step 3

+> Using both dataframes from Part 1 and Part 2, generate a report that will provide the value for series_id = PRS30006032 and period = Q01 and the population for that given year (if available in the population dataset).

 - Filtered series dataframe for the given `series_id` and `period`.
 - Extracted the population from the `population` dataframe and converted its `Year` column into an `int` type for merging.